UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes: Once you have finished your modifications in the branch you are working on, it is time to merge your changes to the `main` branch!

-The changes you was working on isolation in a particular branch now are combined with the content of the `main` branch (or the branch you decide to merge your changes with)
+Upon merging, the changes you were working on in a particular branch are combined with the content of the `main` branch (or any other branch that you decide to merge your changes with).

 ---